njz3/vJoyIOFeederWithFFB/DRIVEBOARD.md

 To stop any ongoing sequence a 0x00 (or 0x08) command is sent.
 Only one sequence may run at a time.
 Other effects (0x1X, 0x3X, ...), can be cumulated while a sequence is playing.
-Other effects (except constant torque) have a duration limited time, usually 4-5 seconds.

 | Command | Description                                                   |  Condition    |